 An alternative you may want to consider is installing a ductless system.
 These systems will also offer outstanding energy efficiency, thus cutting costs.
 Additionally, it adds a multi-stage air filtration system that reduces allergens, viruses, and bacteria.
 Established as both Trane Factory and Mitsubishi Diamond authorized dealer, Aspire Heating & Cooling, specializes in innovative ductless HVAC technology.

-One more place where mold can grow that if often overlooked is whole home humidifiers.
+Home humidifiers are also easily susceptible to mold growth.
 The air filter of these humidifier systems traps airborne spores and dirt.
 However, you need to change your air filter regularly, as it can hide mold.

 Call the Professionals When Your Air Conditioner Smells Bad When Turned On